mrdylanroberts/my_cogs_repo/command_batch/README.md

 ### Smart Command Parsing

-- Commands are automatically parsed from comma-separated lists
+- Commands are automatically parsed from '>' separated lists
 - The `!` prefix is automatically removed if present
 - Whitespace is automatically trimmed